canriquez/100-days-of-code/r1-log.md

 ##R1D88-90

 **Twitter:RD88-90.
 I had a great working weekend.
-Portfoilio almost ready.
-Have to work now on final details.
-Working now with -I'm not a robot- captcha and implementing email for the contact form.
-I am working to have it live during the week, while starting with Javascript. #mobilefirst #fullstack #web #development #Rails #100DaysOfCode #Goodtimes
+The portfolio is almost ready.
+I have to work now on the final details.
+Working now with ruby gems for captcha and implementing email.
+Working to going 'live' this week. #mobilefirst #fullstack #web #development #Rails #100DaysOfCode

 ##R1D87